Portfolio Personal project

 Usability and interface

 I am a designer.
 My specialty is user experience, and whenever I had to work with CMS like Drupal or Typo3, I was shocked: why were they so incredibly complex?
 Why weren’t they based on the content itself?
 And last but not least: why were they so ugly?
-Look, if I’ve been working on a Style Guide for a website, why not use it in its CMS as well?
+Look, if I’ve been working on a Design System for a website, why not use it in its CMS as well?
 I had developed many components, so it would be quite smart to use them in the CMS too.
 Moreover, this way the CMS would be responsive, a win-win!

 And so it was: I developed an interface where the contents were displayed as Bootstrap cards with dropdown menus for the options.
 This way, the visualization was much more intuitive and elegant.
 Regarding the sub-sections, why not show them as accordions?
 This way, it is now possible to navigate through all the CMS content in a visual, efficient, and friendly way.